mjstraughan/CubingHistory/docs/CubingContributors/MethodDevelopers.md

 - Non-Matching CLL and EG
 - Conjugated CLL (2x2)
 - Non-matching corner recognition - NMCMLL / ATCRM
-- Transformed corner recognition (CCMLL) - ATCRM
+- Conjugated CLL recognition - ATCRM
 - L5C and SL5C for the 42 method
 - CLL+1 and COLL+1 (development based on Thom Barlow's idea)
 - DFDB recognition for the Roux method